 - The LA

 - Canolfan Gwili/ Elizabeth Williams Clinic

 - Family support services

-- Education Welfare
+- SSAT

 - Social Services

-- Friends of the School/PTA

 - SNAP

 - Careers Wales

 QEHS firmly believes in developing a strong partnership with parents and that this will enable children and young people to achieve their potential.
 The school recognises that parents have a unique overview of the child's needs and how best to support them, and that this gives them a key role in the partnership.